chroma-core/chroma/rust/wal3/README.md

 Invariants of the manifest:

-- The setsum of all fragments in a manifest plus `collected` must add up to the `setsum` of the manifest.
+- The setsum of all fragments in a manifest plus `pruned` must add up to the `setsum` of the manifest.
 - fragments.seq_no is sequential.
 - fragment.start < fragment.limit for all fragments.